 Every room in the house can present a host of enticing but dangerous objects such as power points, kitchen chemicals, medicines, and hazards like a toppling TV or the danger of strangulation from loose blind cords.
 (Are you stressed yet?)
-So well-designed and secure child safety devices can help prevent a tragedy.
+So, well-designed and secure child safety devices can help prevent a tragedy.

 Giving a harried parent a little hands-off breathing space, playpens can be a godsend – but in the absence of an Australian standard you'll need to do your research.
-(Once you've read the buying guide, we humbly suggest our playpen test as a good starting point.)
+(Once you've read the buying guide, we humbly suggest our playpen reviews as a good starting point.)

 Also known as safety rails or bed guards, these devices create a barrier that prevent falls from a bed; we don't have a current review of this product but our bed rail buying guide tells you what to look out for.